Ceelog/phpdoc-en/src/ref/var.md

 ### Parameters

 `expression`
-The variable you want to dump.
+The expression to dump.

+`expressions`
+Further expressions to dump.

 ### Return Values